 The majority of places are for children who have completed the Statutory Assessment process and now have an Education Health and Care Plan (EHCP) identifying a specialist SEMH (Social, Emotional, Mental Health) setting.
 Parents can request that the school is named in an Education Health Care Plan if their child has SEMH needs and Bridgelea will be consulted for a place through Manchester’s Statutory Assessment Team.

 Pupils benefit from working in small groups with adults attuned to the needs of pupils with SEMH.
 In line with our holistic approach to supporting pupils with SEMH we work within a multidisciplinary team with weekly access to speech and language therapy, relaxation, peer massage and educational psychology as required.

 We recommend that parents and carers visit the school when choosing the most appropriate provision for their child.
-The Headteacher/Deputy Headteacher/ SENCO will be pleased to show you around the school and answer your questions.
+The Headteacher/Assistant Headteacher/ SENCO will be pleased to show you around the school and answer your questions.
 Please contact the main office to arrange a visit.